Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 Since this grill is made from marine grade 316 stainless steel, it won’t rust in extreme weather situations or deteriorate if you’re boating in saltwater.

-If there is a downside, it’s that you cannot close the lid while you cook.
-The saving grace, however, is that this grill cooks like a champ on low, medium, and high settings.
+If there is a downside, you cannot close the lid while you cook.
+However, the saving grace is that this grill cooks like a champ on low, medium, and high settings.

 If you want to mount your grill, Solaire sells the hardware kit, plus additional conversion kits that allow you to use natural gas.
 This unit is made in the USA and comes with a one-year warranty.